chrisdursoorg/bitstrm/README.md

 ## Implementation

-Implemented as a header only libary compatible to `-std=c++11`, this code offers lightweight compilation (e.g. even weighty `std::ostream` for print only comes in with optional `#include "/bitstrm/print.hpp"` ).
+Implemented as a header only library compatible to `-std=c++11`, this code offers lightweight compilation (e.g. even weighty `std::ostream` for print only comes in with optional `#include "/bitstrm/print.hpp"` ).
 Optional example code and boost unit tests may be built with `cmake`.

 ## Features